segasai/q3c/README.md

 Fresh versions of the software could be obtained here: https://github.com/segasai/q3c

-To read more about the Q3C indexing, please read the Q3C paper published in ADASS conference proceedings http://adsabs.harvard.edu/abs/2006ASPC..351..735K
+To read more about the Q3C indexing, check out the Q3C paper published in ADASS conference proceedings http://adsabs.harvard.edu/abs/2006ASPC..351..735K
 The citation is "Koposov, S., & Bartunov, O. 2006, Astronomical Society of the Pacific Conference Series, 351, 735" If you use Q3C you are kindly asked to cite this paper.
 I would be also happy to hear about any usage of Q3C.

 ## Prerequisites

-To work with Q3C you will only need to have a PostgreSQL database installed (version 9.1 or later).
+To use Q3C you need to have a PostgreSQL database installed (version 9.1 or later).
 If you have PostgreSQL version lower than 9.1 your will need an older version of Q3C (1.4.x).